AssertFlip: Reproducing Bugs via Inversion of LLM-Generated Passing Tests: Discussion

 \subsection{How does issue clarity impact test generation?}

-SWT-bench-Verified is a curated dataset where professional developers manually reviewed each bug report.
+SWT-Bench-Verified is a curated dataset where professional developers manually reviewed each bug report.
 They removed any issues that were vague and underspecified.
 This means that each issue is clearly defined.
 However, real-world bug reports are often not so clean.
 Many are incomplete, poorly written, or confusing.
 To understand how this affects test generation, we look at what happens when we evaluate on SWT-Bench-Lite.
 SWT-Bench-Lite was designed as a smaller and more efficient version of SWT-Bench.
 It contains 276 tasks selected to reduce evaluation cost, be faster, and still cover a wide range of bugs.
-The authors of SWT-bench-Lite employed automatic filtering to exclude issues with very short descriptions (fewer than 40 words) and multi-file edits.
+The authors of SWT-Bench-Lite employed automatic filtering to exclude issues with very short descriptions (fewer than 40 words) and multi-file edits.
 However, this filtering was not based on a manual review of issue quality.
 As a result, while SWT-Bench-Lite is intended to be easier to work with, it may still contain vague or unclear tickets.

-Table~\ref{tab:lite-verified-breakdown} shows the results.
-On the verified issues, \assertFlip reaches a 45.5\% F$\rightarrow$P success rate.
+Table~\ref{tab:lite-verified-breakdown} reports results on SWT-Bench-Lite, split by whether an issue also appears in SWT-Bench-Verified (overlap).
+We emphasize that this is not a direct comparison between the two datasets, rather it focuses on the Lite issues that are also present in Verified allowing us to isolate the effect of issue clarity under consistent task conditions.
+On the issues overlapping with the verified subset, \textsc{AssertFlip}\ reaches a 45.5\% F$\rightarrow$P success rate.
 On the Lite-only (potentially vague) issues, this drops to 31.4\%.
 This highlights how important clearly defined issue descriptions are for generating bug-revealing tests.
 Future work could involve handling vague or incomplete tickets, for example, by asking clarification questions or retrieving related context.